cwsdigital/twill-metadata/README.md

 **WARNING!
 Do not upgrade to v1.1.x from a pre-1.0 installation on an existing site with content.
 YOU WILL LOSE DATA.**

 If you wish to upgrade to this version, upgrade to v1.0.0 first, then perform any content migrations required.
 Only once you have moved all translatable data from the `metadata` table to the `metadata_translations` table should you upgrade to v1.1.x.

+## Requirements
+This package requires Laravel 8 or higher, PHP8 or higher, and Twill 2.2 or higher.

 ## Configuration